manoj-lk-code/wp-auto-post-cleanup/README.md

 Deletes all posts and their associated images that are older than 90 days in your WordPress website.

+# Download

+You can download plugin zip file.

 # cronjob

 Make sure your wordpress cronjob is working.